Md-Mahir-Asef/Md-Mahir-Asef/README.md

 # 👋 Hello, I'm Md.
 Mahir Asef

-I'm a self-taught TypeScript backend developer, currently a student, focused on building a strong foundation in real-world backend development.
-My goal is to write clean, production-ready code and grow into a high-quality backend engineer.
+I'm a backend-focused developer building intelligent systems using TypeScript, Python, and Generative AI tools.
+I'm currently a student, self-taught, and laser-focused on becoming a high-quality backend + AI integration engineer for real-world systems.

 ---